 Students learn carpentry, masonry, drywall and roofing as they build an entire house from start to finish.
 OSHA 10-Hour Construction Safety certification and Michigan 60-Hour Pre-license Builder training are available in addition to fourth-year math and college credit.
 Related careers include, but are not limited to, skilled trades like plumbing, HVAC, electrical, and masonry as well as drywall, painting, construction management, estimating, sales, and design.

 Download the Construction Trades brochure.

-Students who successfully complete this course may receive articulated college credit to the following schools: Davenport University.
+Students who successfully complete this course may receive articulated college credit to the following schools: Davenport University, Michigan Statewide Carpenters and Millwrights Joint Apprenticeship & Training Fund, and Washtenaw Community College.
 For information on how to earn articulated credit contact Lindsay Pulsipher at the CTC.

 Instructor: Holly Pontius Stout